assert is not a function error, when import csrf in middleware.js

 I'm having the following problem and I was wondering if you could help or give me an idea of what's going on.

-You can try this on a fresh Next.js installation. [code example repo](https://github.com/andresdotsh/csrf-next-issue/tree/main) π
+You can try this on a fresh Next.js installation. [code example repo](https://github.com/andresdotsh/csrf-next-issue/tree/main) 👈

 When I import the

-.This is because the [csrf](https://www.npmjs.com/package/csrf) library depends on the [rndm](https://www.npmjs.com/package/rndm) library, which uses NodeJS's
+csrf library in the middleware.js file, I get an error that says assert is not a function.This is because the [csrf](https://www.npmjs.com/package/csrf) library depends on the [rndm](https://www.npmjs.com/package/rndm) library, which uses NodeJS's

-in its code.This error only occurs if I import it in the middleware.js file, it doesn't happen in page.js for example.
+assert in its code.This error only occurs if I import it in the middleware.js file, it doesn't happen in page.js for example.

 Does anyone have any idea why this might be happening?
 I would like to use this